Elon Musk, Tesla Factory, Fremont (CA, USA). Flickr Image.

 Debt Vs Assets Growth

-Compared to assets, Tesla’s debt levels are much lowers and have not grown as much as that of the assets.
+Compared to its assets, Tesla’s debt levels are lower and have not grown as much.
+On the other hand, Tesla’s assets have grown at much faster growth rates than its debt.

-This trend shows that the growth of Tesla’s assets does not primarily come from debt which is a sign of a well-run company.
+The increasing gap shows that the growth of Tesla’s assets does not primarily come from debt.
+This trend is significant as it shows that Tesla is a well-managed company.

 Debt To Assets Ratio

-The plot above shows that Tesla’s debt-to-assets ratio has continued to slide, even in post-pandemic periods, illustrating the growing assets and/or the declining debt.
+The plot above shows that Tesla’s debt-to-assets ratio has significantly decreased, even in post-pandemic periods, illustrating the widening gap between assets and debt.

-Again, the decreasing debt-to-asset ratio shows that debt has not been used to grow the asset base, a sign of a well-managed company.
+Again, the continuous decrease in Tesla’s debt-to-asset ratio shows that debt has not been used to grow the asset base, a sign of a well-managed company.

 Debt Vs Revenue Growth

-In this aspect, Tesla has relied less on debt to fuel its revenue growth.
+In other words, Tesla has relied less on debt to fuel its revenue growth.

 Debt To Revenue Ratio

-Again, the decreasing ratio presented in the plot above shows that Tesla’s revenue grows much faster than its debt.
+The decreasing debt-to-revenue ratio presented in the plot above shows that Tesla’s revenue has grown much faster than its debt.

-As seen from the chart, the ratio has been coming down over the years and reached only 0.07X as of 2Q 2023, a record low for Tesla.
+As seen from the chart, the ratio has significantly come down over the years and reached only 0.10X as of 4Q 2023, one of the record lows since 2015.

-The declining ratio illustrates Tesla’s surging revenue and/or the decreasing debt.
+The declining ratio illustrates Tesla’s surging revenue with respect to the debt levels.

 Debt Payment Due

-For fiscal 2023 alone, Tesla’s total payment due is $2.16 billion USD, which primarily consists of debt and leases.
+For fiscal 2024 alone, Tesla’s total payment due is $3.3 billion, which consists primarily of debt due.

-The following quote is obtained from Tesla’s 2022 annual report about what comes due in the next 12 months:
+The following quote is obtained from Tesla’s 2023 annual report regarding what comes due in the next 12 months:

 -